0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 - Account private key (the account you've staked MPC with)
 - IPv4 address of the server hosting your node (You get this from your VPS service provider)
-- Ethereum, BNB and Polygon API endpoint.
-This is a URL address pointing to an Ethereum reader node on the Ethereum Mainnet ( You should use a source you find trustworthy)
+- Ethereum, BNB and Polygon API endpoints.
+These are URL addresses pointing to a reader node on the mainnet for the respective blockchains (
+  You should use a source you find trustworthy)
   .
 [This user made guide](https://docs.google.com/spreadsheets/d/1Eql-c0tGo5hDqUcFNPDx9v-6-rCYHzZGbITz2QKCljs/edit#gid=0)
-  has a provider list and further information about endpoints.
+  has a provider list and further information about endpoints. **Note** that this config structure has been updated to a map `chainConfigs`, that maps a chain to its endpoint, see the example below for details.
 - The IP, port and network public key of at least one other producer on the format `networkPublicKey:ip:port`, e.g. `02fe8d1eb1bcb3432b1db5833ff5f2226d9cb5e65cee430558c18ed3a3c86ce1af:172.2.3.4:9999`.
 The location of other known producers should be obtained by reaching out to the community.

+The source code for the configuration structure can be found [here](https://gitlab.com/partisiablockchain/main/-/blob/main/src/main/java/com/partisiablockchain/server/CompositeNodeConfigDto.java)

 To fill out the needed information we will use the `node-register.sh` tool: